QuadSpinner/Gaea-Docs/Reference/Nodes/Filter--Apex.md

+---
+uid: Filter--Apex
+title: Apex
+---

-Apex uses Euclidean distancing (the same function used to create the Voronoi pattern) to take any heightfield and turn it into a stark, pyramid-like mountain chain.
+nApex uses Euclidean distancing (the same function used to create the Voronoi pattern) to take any heightfield and turn it into a stark, pyramid-like mountain chain.
 It requires a terrain with a large difference between the highest and lowest points.

 | Setting       | Values      | Description |
 | :------------ | :---------- | :---------- |